zohaibxrehman/zohaibxrehman/README.md

 I'm a Computer Science student and a Web Developer who is passionate about creating technology to solve real world problems.
 Some technologies I enjoy working with include the MERN stack(MongoDB, Express.js, React.js, Node.js) for web-dev and Flutter and Java with Android Studio for mobile-dev.

+To learn more about me, visit my personal webiste: zohaibxrehman.github.io/Portfolio

 Reach out to me on my email: zohaibxrehman@gmail.com

 Or my Linkedin: https://www.linkedin.com/in/zohaibxrehman